 “For the purpose of treating acne, it can be used with other anti-acne treatments including benzoyl peroxide or retinoids,” says Garshick.

 What can salicylic acid serum do for the scalp?

 Garshick says that when used for the scalp, salicylic acid shampoo and serums can help to get rid of flaking and dandruff.
 “Salicylic acid is an exfoliant when used in scalp care its benefits include getting rid of dead skin and controlling sebum build-up on the scalp.
 Because of its ability to clean the hair follicles, it keeps the scalp clean by preventing dandruff, therefore, preventing an itchy scalp,” says Michelle Green, M.D., a board-certified dermatologist in New York.
 Products like Sunday Riley’s Clean Rinse uses Salicylic Acid to dissolve sebum buildup inside of the follicle to support optimum hair health.
 “It is especially important in conditions where the scalp cannot shed on its own such as scalp psoriasis,” adds Estee Williams, M.D., a board-certified dermatologist in New York.
 It is effectively eliminating much of the excess cells that can contribute to irritation, dandruff or its more serious cousin seborrheic dermatitis.

 What else should I know?

-While some formulations can be used daily, Garshick says it depends on the concentration and your skin type.
+While some salicylic acid products can be used daily, Garshick says it depends on the concentration and your skin type.
 “It may be best to start just a few times per week (or as otherwise directed) to make sure your skin can tolerate it.”
 It can be used in the summertime but just like with any exfoliant, it is important to remember to wear sunscreen as the skin may be more sensitive to the sun.

 Why?
 Isn’t it safe to use products with salicylic acid if I’m pregnant?